yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setat"></a>CSimpleStringT::SetAt

-Ustawia pojedynczy znak z `CSimpleStringT` obiektu.
+Ustawia pojedynczy znak z obiektu `CSimpleStringT`.

 ### <a name="syntax"></a>Składnia